When to Drink Water For Weight Loss

 Dr Parretti added, “Losing a few extra pounds over the course of a year can be significant to an individual, and this could be an easy way to help with that weight loss.
 It’s a simple message that has the potential to make a real contribution to public health.”

 Drinking a glass of water before reaching for something to eat can help to curb unnecessary snacking.
+This is exactly when to drink water for weight loss.
+Right before eating anything.

 And to prove even further the weight loss benefit of pre-meal water intake in suppressing appetite is another study whose finding showed that pre-meal water consumption led to a significant reduction in meal energy intake in young adults suggests that pre-meal water consumption may be an effective weight control strategy, strategy.